department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/staging-review.md

 - VFS Content, IA, accessibility, and QA specialists (if applicable): name(s)

 ## Scheduling

+### Staging Reviews can only be scheduled on Thursday.

-What is your preferred time slot per the [Platform Collaboration Meetings Calendar](https://calendar.google.com/calendar/u/0/embed?src=adhocteam.us_4dn3o77gcm5e3vbiedlha96tc0@group.calendar.google.com&ctz=America/New_York)? **date/time**
+Please select your preferred time slot per the [Platform Collaboration Meetings Calendar](https://calendar.google.com/calendar/u/0/embed?src=adhocteam.us_4dn3o77gcm5e3vbiedlha96tc0@group.calendar.google.com&ctz=America/New_York).<br>

+**Date/time**

 Please note:
 - All times are shown in ET.
-- Available time slots are indicated with [CALENDAR BLOCK].
+- Available time slots are indicated with [STAGING BLOCK].
-- When you reserve a time slot, the reserved meeting will show up alongside the [CALENDAR BLOCK].
+- When you reserve a time slot, the reserved meeting will show up alongside the [STAGING BLOCK].
 - Please select a time slot at least 4 business days from request date.

 ## Additional information